tripal/mainlab_tripal/README.txt

 Problems/Suggestions
 --------------------
-Mainlab Tripal is still under active development.
-For questions or bug report, please contact the developers at the Main Bioinformatics Lab by emailin to: dev@bioinfo.wsu.edu
+Mainlab Tripal module is still under active development.
+For questions or bug report, please contact the developers at the Main Bioinformatics Lab by emailing to: dev@bioinfo.wsu.edu